 Of the many ways that dining room tables can be categorized, style and shape are among the most important criteria.
 Style and shape have on the mood of the room and the dining experience, and on the number of people who can comfortably dine around the table.

-Square: Like round tables, square dining room tables work well in small spaces or where dining groups generally include four people or fewer.
-Larger square dining tables are better for conversation than rectangular tables, since guests are in closer proximity and every ones faces one another.
+Like round tables, square dining room tables work well in small spaces or where dining groups generally include four people or fewer.
+Larger square dining tables are better for conversation than rectangular tables since guests are in closer proximity and everyone faces one another.
 Like oval tables, larger square dining tables require more space along both the length and width than other types.

 The size you choose for your dining room table will depend somewhat on its shape.
 Round tables are conducive to conversation but they comfortably fit fewer people than rectangular tables.